mitranim/wordplay/readme.md

 Sadfari (nowadays Safari is the IE making developers sad) © M

-heradical © LR
+heradical © VA

-beeing (🐝) © LR
+beeing (🐝) © VA

 minwhile (implies existence of "maxwhile") © M

 Afftronaut (astronaut ape in German, or someone saying Astronaut with a lisp 😬) © LJ

-interresting (reading a book in bed? also stuff you do in between resting? 🛏️) © LR
+interresting (reading a book in bed? also stuff you do in between resting? 🛏️) © VA

 intereSTING © M

-payrents (when they pay your rent) © LR
+payrents (when they pay your rent) © VA

-wedget (integrates WeChat?) © LR
+wedget (integrates WeChat?) © VA

 widjet (tiny rocket engine) © Y

 crimeanal (😈🇷🇺) © LJ

-screaminal (loud when getting arrested?) © LR
+screaminal (loud when getting arrested?) © VA

-creamynal © LR
+creamynal © VA

-criminull © LR
+criminull © VA

-existence of "devil" implies existence of "dgood" © LR
+existence of "devil" implies existence of "dgood" © VA

 the debil on my shoulder (it **thinks** it's evil 😈🤪) © Y

-paramore (there's actually a band named that) © LR
+paramore (there's actually a band named that) © VA

 paragoon (fool trying to act tough and righteous) © LJ